How Do I Form an LLC in Colorado?

 • Ltd.

 If you know what business name you want to use but aren’t ready to file paperwork, the Secretary of State allows you to reserve a name for up to 120 days.
-To do so, file a Statement of Renewal of Reservation of Name online.
-(Yes, the wording is a bit awkward.)
+To do so, file a Statement of Reservation of Name online through the Secretary of State website

 Need help with Colorado state tax registration for your business?
 Our partners at CorpNet can help.

-Step 2: Register with the Colorado Secretary of State
+Register with the Colorado Secretary of State

-Once you’ve done your name search and have your name, you’ll need to file Articles of Organization with the Colorado Secretary of State.
+Next, you’ll need to file Articles of Organization with the Colorado Secretary of State.
 If this sounds like a lot of work, don’t worry—you can complete the entire process online.

-You can also choose to form your business elsewhere, say Delaware, Nevada, or another state; however, if you’re doing business in Colorado, you may have to register in Colorado as a foreign LLC, depending on your type of business.
+You can also choose to form your business elsewhere, say Delaware, Nevada, or another state.
+However, if you’re doing business in Colorado, you may have to register in Colorado as a foreign LLC, depending on your type of business.
 If you do, this means you would have to pay two sets of state fees.

-Fill out all the required fields
+Fill out all the required fields for your Colorado LLC

 The Articles of Organization form will ask you to include: